DiegoLibonati/Spelling-Checker-Program/README.md

 1. Clone the repository
 2. Join to the correct path of the clone
-3. Install requirements.txt
+3. Install requirements.txt (Check testing instructions)
-4. Use `python ./src/app.py` to execute program
+3. Use `python -m src.app` to execute program

 ## Description